WHAT TO DO IN NAMDAEMUN MARKET? IS NAMDAEMUN MARKET WORTH A VISIT? WHAT TO BUY IN NAMDAEMUN MARKET?

 Namdaemun is centrally located in Seoul.
 Hence, staying near the market is not a bad idea.

 We especially like Courtyard by Marriot Seoul Namdaemun, which is a very nice hotel.
-From the hotel you can easily acces Myeongdong one of the main shopping district in Seoul, you are close to Seoul Station in case you want to travel outside Seoul with the high speed train, and also near Insadong the more traditional area of Seoul.
+From the hotel you can easily acces Myeongdong one of the main shopping districts in Seoul, you are close to Seoul Station in case you want to travel outside Seoul with the high speed train, and also near Insadong the more traditional area of Seoul.
 For a stay at Courtyard by Marriot you can book directly here.

 Other things to do near Namdaemun Market?